 The Safari Park is located approximately 35 miles northeast of the Zoo, in Escondido, California.
-The Park spans 1,800 acres (more than half of which has been set aside as protected native species habitat) and cares for over 3,000 animals comprising more than 400 species (not including the species that inhabit the protected California native habitat which is a part of the Park).
+It's an adventurer’s safari paradise in southern California.
+The 1,800-acre Safari Park is home to more than 2,600 animals representing more than 300 species, many living in wide, open field enclosures.
+Take one of our thrilling array of tours and create memories of adventure, all while benefiting the conservation of species here and in more than 22 countries around the globe.
 The Park showcases herd-style animals from the plains and savannas of Africa and Asia that normally roam together in the wild, such as rhinos, giraffes, and antelope.
-The Safari Park is a unique walking experience that exhibits animals in the most natural way possible, adding shows and animal presentations throughout the day for additional enjoyment.
-We recommend a minimum visit time of at least four to six hours.
+It is a unique walking experience that exhibits animals in the most natural way possible, adding shows and animal presentations throughout the day for additional enjoyment.
+We recommend a minimum visit time of at least four hours.

-The Zoo, located adjacent to downtown San Diego in Balboa Park, is 100 acres in size and houses over 4,000 animals comprised of more than 800 species from the forests and jungles of the world.
+The Zoo, located adjacent to downtown San Diego in Balboa Park, is 100 acres in size.
+It is well known for its lush, naturalistic habitats and unique animal encounters and is home to more than 3,700 rare and endangered animals representing approximately 660 species and subspecies and a prominent botanical collection with more than 700,000 plants.
 It is viewed in several ways, first and foremost by walking along pathways, into aviaries, and through bioclimatic zones.
 There is a 35-minute Guided Bus Tour that gives a good overview of the Zoo, along with an Express Bus that stops at several locations to assist guests in accessing different areas.
 We suggest taking the Guided Bus Tour upon your arrival to acquaint yourself with the various areas where you would like to spend additional time.
 The Zoo is a unique walking experience that exhibits animals in the most natural way possible, adding shows and animal presentations throughout the day for additional enjoyment.
 We recommend a minimum visit time of at least three to four hours.

 As you can imagine, we receive hundreds of emails each week from guests requesting an interview with our animal care staff.
 We are unable to accommodate all such requests as this would take our animal care staff away from their primary responsibilities to the animals in their care.
-Information about animal species may be found on our Animals web site.
+Information about animal species may be found on our San Diego Zoo Animals website.

-All current employment opportunities are now listed on our website.
+All current employment opportunities are listed on our website.
 Please click here to view current opportunities.
-Please keep in mind that we have an electronic application process and no longer accept paper resumes or applications.
+Keep in mind that we have an electronic application process and no longer accept paper resumes or applications.
 Unsolicited resumes are not kept on file.
-If offered employment, you must be able to present proof of citizenship or legal right to work in the U.S.
+If offered employment, you must be able to present proof of citizenship or legal right to work in the US.

-The Zoo is a not-for-profit organization that works to conserve endangered species through management plans for our collections and for individual species.
-We are unable to accept animal or plant donations because to do so would mean that we would have less room for the species with which we are currently working.
+San Diego Zoo Global is a not-for-profit organization that works to conserve endangered species through management plans for our collections and for individual species.
+We are unable to accept animal or plant donations, because to do so would mean that we would have less room for the species with which we are currently working.

-All potential products for every area have to go through our Purchasing Department.
-Due to the large number of requests we receive we ask that all inquiries to our buyers’ office be made in writing.
+All potential products for every area have to go through San Diego Zoo Global's Purchasing Department.
+Due to the large number of requests we receive, we ask that all inquiries to our buyers’ office be made in writing.
 You may send a cover letter along with a prospectus or a catalog to:

 San Diego Zoo